 Ingredients

-- 1 pound veal steak, thinly sliced (or pork if desired)
+- 1 pound veal cutlets thinly sliced (or pork cutlets if desired), about 4 ounces each

 - Salt and pepper to taste